This is not a points & miles related article, but I wanted to share my recent experience of health benefits observed after regular sauna bathing.

 How often can you use the sauna?

-• Heart rate may increase by up to 100/min during moderate sauna bathing sessions and up to 150/min during more intense warm sauna bathing corresponding to low- and moderate-intensity physical exercise training (sauna is a great way to burn calories without exercising).
+- Heart rate may increase by up to 100/min during moderate sauna bathing sessions and up to 150/min during more intense sauna bathing, corresponding to low- and moderate-intensity physical exercise training (sauna is a great way to burn calories without exercising).

 Preventing Heat Exhaustion

-• Take cold showers after sauna treatment to lower the body temperature.
+- Take cold showers after the sauna treatment to lower the body temperature.

 My decision to purchase a sauna for my home